fireh9lly/just-the-docs-forestry/docs/node-cheatsheet.md

 `"Ah, so your name is $playerName?"`

-This works for strings, numbers, booleans (represented as "true" and "false"), and arrays (which are written out in square brackets).
+This works for strings, numbers, booleans (represented as "true" and "false"), arrays (which are written out in square brackets), and even objects (displayed with their values in braces).
+Stored expressions can also be substituted into text, though will probably look strange.

+You can substitute more complex expressions by using the `$` operator and placing the expression in brackets:

+`"You found $coinsCollected doubloons already!
+If you find one more, you'll have $(coinsCollected+1)!"`

 ## Things to watch out for